 Chamber music highlights include performances at the Concertgebouw and Wigmore in duo recitals with her sister, pianist Lauma Skride.
 They will be joined by Daniel Müller-Schott for trio performances including the Schleswig-Holstein Musikfestival and in Bonn.
 Other partnerships this season include her trio with Sol Gabetta and Bertrand Chamayou.

 In August 2015 Skride released her fifth disc for Orfeo, featuring the Nielsen and Sibelius concertos and 2 Serenades with Tampere Philharmonic/ Santtu-Matias Rouvali.
 The preceding CD containing the Szymanowski concertos with Oslo Philharmonic/Petrenko and Mythes with Lauma Skride received the Award of the German Record Critics and was nominated for the BBC Music Magazine Award.
 Earlier recordings include a Schumann CD with Danish National Symphony/ Storgårds, a Stravinsky and Martin concerto CD with BBC National Orchestra of Wales /Fischer, a Brahms box with Stockholm Philharmonic/ Oramo, a Tchaikovsky CD with CBSO/ Nelsons.

-Skride was born into a musical Latvian family in Riga where she began her studies, transferring in 1995 to the Conservatory of Music and Theatre in Rostock.
-In 2001 she won the 1st prize of the Queen Elisabeth Competition.
-From November 2010 onwards Baiba plays the Stradivarius ‘’Ex Baron Feilitzsch’’ violin (1734), which is generously on loan to her from Gidon Kremer.
+Skride was born into a musical Latvian family in Riga where she began her studies, then transferring in 1995 to the Conservatory of Music and Theatre in Rostock.
+In 2001 she won the 1st Prize in the Queen Elisabeth Competition.
+Since November 2010 Skride has played the Stradivarius “Ex Baron Feilitzsch” violin (1734), which is generously on loan to her from Gidon Kremer.